by Dr. Lawrence Wilson

 Usually, one will feel weak, sweaty, nauseous and may collapse from impaired blood flow to the brain and other areas of the body.
 Sometimes one will feel a crushing pressure in the chest, as if someone is sitting on your chest or has a heavy weight on the chest.

 The rhythm of the heart may be affected, as can blood pressure and pulse rate.
-Women may have fewer symptoms than men.
+Women tend to have fewer symptoms than men.

 DOUBLE MEDICAL FAILURE

-The medical approach to cardiovascular health is sorely lacking in at least two areas:
+The medical approach to cardiovascular health is lacking in at least two areas:

 1. Doctors do not inform patients of the intimate connection between specific nutrients and cardiovascular health.
 We discuss this topic in more depth in the Nutrition Section below.